-As of the end of each of fiscal years 2023 and 2022, the Company's gross liability for unrecognized tax benefits related to uncertain tax positions was \$0.4 million and \$0.4 million, respectively.
+As of the end of each of fiscal years 2024 and 2023, the Company's gross liability for unrecognized tax benefits related to uncertain tax positions was \$0.4 million and \$0.4 million, respectively.
 If the tax benefits of such amounts were recognized, \$0.3 million and \$0.3 million of such amounts, respectively, would decrease the Company's effective income tax rate.
-The Company's net liability for accrued interest and penalties was \$0.3 million as of each of September 30, 2023, and September 30, 2022.
+As of September 30, 2024, and September 30, 2023, the Company's net liability for accrued interest and penalties was \$0.4 million and \$0.3 million, respectively.
 The Company has elected to recognize interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-During the years ended September 30, 2023, and September 30, 2022, the Company recognized approximately \$0.05 million and \$0.02 million in interest and penalties, respectively.
+The Company recognized approximately \$0.05 million in interest and penalties during each of the years ended September 30, 2024, and September 30, 2023.